-- Lay the half moons on 2 metal baking sheets and drizzle 1 tbsp honey, 1 tbsp olive oil, ¼ tsp salt, and ¼ tsp black pepper per sheet.
+- Lay the half moons on 2 metal baking sheets and drizzle 1 tablespoon honey, 1 tablespoon olive oil, ¼ teaspoon salt, and ¼ teaspoon black pepper per sheet.
 Toss the squash to ensure it is fully coated and roast in the oven for 20-25 minutes on one side.
 Remove from the oven and flip each slice.
 Roast for an additional 15 minutes.

 - While the squash is roasting, deseed a pomegranate and chop the walnuts into preferred size.
 Chiffonade cut a handful of basil.

 - Transfer the roasted delicata squash to a serving platter.
 Toss with the pomegranate seeds, chopped walnut, and basil.
 Drizzle hot honey and serve warm.

 - To make hot honey, simply mix honey and hot sauce (amount to preference) in a bowl and warm in 30 second intervals.
 Stir well to combine.